 The first one is to be clear on your income and expenditure.
-It never ceases to amaze me when I discuss financial planning with people how often they have no idea exactly what goes out every month and where exactly it goes.
+It never ceases to amaze me when I discuss financial planning with people how often they have no idea exactly how much money goes out every month and where exactly it goes.

 The second part is an expansion of the first and that is to identify exactly how you are spending your money each month.

 You need to treat your family income and expenditure the same way as you would in a business.
 So, would you be surprised that businesses fail when they can’t keep track of the basics?

 Lastly, you need to prioritise spending and debts.